gustavo-sanchez-bbk/ccPiazzaProject/readme.md

-This is the initial commit for the Cloud Computing Concepts Project - Piazza , using the RESTful Apu
+This is the initial commit for the Cloud Computing Concepts Project - Piazza , using the RESTful Api

-This work is copyright Gustavo Sanchez and to be reviewed by the Cloud Computing Professors Stelios Sotiriadis and Lisias Vieira Loback
+This work is copyright Gustavo Sanchez and to be reviewed by the Birkbeck Cloud Computing Professors Stelios Sotiriadis and Lisias Vieira Loback